bootphon/abkhazia/README.md

         git clone git@github.com:bootphon/kaldi.git

-* Once cloned, you have to install Kaldi (configuration and compilation ).
+* Once cloned, you have to install Kaldi (configuration and compilation).
 Follow the instructions from [here](http://kaldi-asr.org/doc/install.html).
 Basically, you have to do (from the `kaldi` directory):

         cd tools
         ./extras/check_dependancies.sh
-        make -j 4  # -j N do a parallel build on N CPUs cd ../src
+        make -j 4  # -j N does a parallel build on N CPUs cd ../src
         ./configure
         make depend -j 4